 When Suhaimi asks how many sets of documents were seized, Azizul says there were four sets of documents, which dealt with bank account openings from 2011 to 2015, involving Najib, three linked to SRC International and one involving Gandingan Mentari.

 Najib's counsel Harvinderjit Singh applies for a short recess to allow the defence to go through the sets of documents.

-High Court Mohd Nazlan Mohd Ghazali allows the application and fixed 2.30pm for proceedings.
+High Court judge Mohd Nazlan Mohd Ghazali allows the application and fixed 2.30pm for the resumption of proceedings.

 12.30pm - Akmaludin, is released from the witness stand after cross-examination and re-examination.

 The prosecution calls its second prosecution witness, Azizul Adzani Abdul Ghafar, who is an executive at Bank Negara Malaysia.

 Azizul was part of the Bank Negara team which raided the Jalan Raja Chulan Ambank branch in the capital in 2015.

 12.15pm - Companies Commission of Malaysia (SSM) assistant registrar Muhamad Akmaludin Abdullah testifies that his knowledge on the companies registered with the commission is only based on what he had seen in their documentation.